influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/features/cluster-commands.md

 #### show

 Shows all [meta nodes](/enterprise_influxdb/v1.3/concepts/glossary/#meta-node) and [data nodes](/enterprise_influxdb/v1.3/concepts/glossary/#data-node) that are part of the cluster.
-The output includes the InfluxEnterprise version number.
+The output includes the InfluxDB Enterprise version number.
 ```
 show
 ```